-No, Nebraska does not have rent control laws limiting the amount that landlords may ask for rent.
-State law does not prohibit local governments from establishing their own rent control laws.
+Nebraska does not have rent control laws limiting the amount that landlords request for rent.
+However, state law does not prohibit local governments from establishing local rent control laws.

 When Can a Landlord Raise Rent in Nebraska?